Levi P. Morton: Member of Congress

 Identified with the Stalwart faction of Republicans led by Roscoe Conkling, in 1878 Morton was elected to represent Manhattan in the 46th Congress.
-He was reelected to the 47th Congress in 1880, and served from March 4, 1879 until his resignation on March 21, 1881.
+He was reelected to the 47th Congress in 1880, and served from March 4, 1879, until his resignation on March 21, 1881.
 During Morton's House tenure, he served as a member of the Foreign Relations Committee.
 On the currency issue, which dominated discussions of U.S. economic policy for several decades, Morton consistently advocated for the gold standard.

-The 1880 Republican National Convention was dominated by Half-Breed supporters of James G. Blaine and Stalwart supporters of Ulysses S. Grant for the presidential nomination.
+The 1880 Republican National Convention was dominated by "Half-Breed" supporters of James G. Blaine and Stalwart supporters of Ulysses S. Grant for the presidential nomination.
 James A. Garfield, who was not affiliated with either faction, but was a friend of Blaine, won the nomination and attempted to win over Stalwarts by asking Morton to be his vice presidential running mate.
 Conkling, who had managed Grant's campaign, advised Morton to decline, which Morton did.
 Garfield's supporters then turned to Chester A. Arthur, a fellow Stalwart and close Conkling friend.
 Conkling also advised Arthur to decline, but Arthur accepted; Garfield and he were narrowly elected over their Democratic opponents.

 Minister to France

 During the 1880 campaign, Morton and other Stalwarts believed that Garfield had committed to appoint Morton as Secretary of the Treasury.
 After Garfield won, they were incensed when he claimed he had never made such a promise.
 As a consolation, Garfield offered Morton appointment as Secretary of the Navy.
 Morton initially accepted, but then declined after Conkling advised him to turn it down.

 After Morton declined to join the cabinet, Garfield appointed him as Minister to France.
-Morton accepted, and served from 1881 to 1885, continuing in office after Garfield died and Arthur became president.
+Morton accepted, and served from 1881 to 1885, continuing in office after Garfield was assassinated and Arthur became president.

 Morton was very popular in France.
 He helped commercial relations between the two countries run smoothly during his term, and in Paris on October 24, 1881, he placed the first rivet in the construction of the Statue of Liberty.
-After completion of the statue, he accepted it on behalf of the United States in a ceremony on July 4, 1884 when he signed an agreement with the Union Franco Americaine, the organization formed in France to finance the creation of the statue.
+After completion of the statue, he accepted it on behalf of the United States in a ceremony on July 4, 1884, when he signed an agreement with the Union Franco Americaine, the organization formed in France to finance the creation of the statue.